 Peer-reviewed studies have been conducted that associate cardiovascular diseases and sleep.
 These interactions can manifest as issues like hypertension, myocardial infarction and congestive heart issues decrease someone's ability to sleep well.
 The underlying conditions that lead to sleep deprivation may also be metabolic.
 When your sleep is restricted, it can exacerbate these health conditions.

-Because particulates and pollution in the air exacerbate heart and lung conditions, an air purifier can promote well-being in people with cardiovascular issues.
+Because particulates and pollution in the air exacerbate heart and lung conditions, an air purifier can promote well-being in people with cardiovascular issues by improving the air quality.

 Do I Need an Air Purifier to Sleep?